athn-nik/teach/README.md

 ## Data

+### ‼️⚠️ You can directly download the data from [this link](https://drive.google.com/drive/folders/1gKwLYP8TrbyY1YjsKz1A04s-rCwM9CfX?usp=sharing) and use them!

 Download the data from [AMASS website](https://amass.is.tue.mpg.de).
 Then, run this command to extract the amass sequences that are annotated in babel:

 ```shell